 - Values that you must have at work

-If you would like help with the self-assessment process, consider the following options:
+If you would like help with the self-assessment process, consider: